 The studies of OIT, other than AR101, were relatively small, unblinded poor quality studies that used peanut protein not subject to Good Manufacturing Practices.
 There were differences in the dose escalation phase and in the maintenance dose as well as differences in the outcomes used to define desensitization.
-Finally, there were significant adverse events associated with OIT and no clear net improvements in quality of life.
+Finally, there were significant increases in adverse events, anaphylaxis, and epinephrine use associated with OIT and no clear net improvements in quality of life.
 Thus, the level of certainty in the evidence for OIT is low (I, insufficient).